We've pulled together answers to the questions we're most often asked about the PRide Awards.

 Does my entry remain confidential?

 All judges are required to sign a confidentiality agreement prior to the judging period.
 If your entry is shortlisted, you're asked at that stage to submit revised copy with confidential information removed.
-This is published on the CIPR website if you win.
+All winning entries are published on the CIPR website as case studies and may be used in subsequent media releases.
+All other entries are archived and may be used as future case studies (with the permission of entrants).

 Who judges the entries?